SamuelEarl/fanny-pack-ui-old/src/routes/customize-themes.svelte.md

   function downloadTheme() {
     // TODOS:
-    // * As I loop through the `value` object in the `selectedTheme`, convert hex values to RGB: hexToRgb("#fbafff"); This will preserve alpha values for things like fill colors in a line/area chart.
+    // * UPDATE: I don't need to convert hex to RGBa or vice versa because the color picker that I am using supports HEXa values.
+As I loop through the `value` object in the `selectedTheme`, convert hex values to RGB: hexToRgb("#fbafff"); This will preserve alpha values for things like fill colors in a line/area chart.
     // * Convert the second value in each of the `selectedTheme.value.globalComponentColors` and `selectedTheme.value.individualComponentVariables` array to a CSS variable reference value: `var(--css-variable-name)` console.log("downloadTheme");